Mastering Your Emotions: A Guide for Parents with ADHD

 Parenting with ADHD: Challenges in Emotional Regulation

-Frequently losing your temper?
+Frequently losing your temper

-Feeling distant from your kids due to the chaos at home?
+Feeling distant from your kids due to the chaos at home

 Increased stress and a shorter temper

-Anger outbursts over minor situations
+Outbursts of anger over minor situations

 Difficulty staying present and focused

-Challenges in supporting your child's emotions
+Struggles in supporting your child's emotional needs

 Stress-Free Parenting: Setting Boundaries and Managing Time Effectively